About the program

 Program requirements

-• A complete immunization record including MMR, Tdap, varicella, COVID-19, polio and hepatitis B. Seasonal flu vaccination is required during flu season (October – March).
+- A complete immunization record including MMR, Tdap, varicella, and hepatitis B.

-• Standard First Aid and CPR - BLS (Basic Life Support)
+- Standard First Aid and CPR – BLS level (must be completed in Canada)

-• An annual Police Check for Vulnerable Sector Screening (VSS).
-Police Checks must be clear of any unpardoned criminal offences.
-An unclear criminal record may result in the inability to participate in field placement/clinical which will jeopardize progress in the program.
-Acceptance for placement is at the discretion of the agency; some agencies may request students to provide a VSS completed within six months of placement start date.
-Students with criminal records are advised to meet with the program chair for academic counselling to determine program suitability.
+- Police record check - Vulnerable sector check (VSC) must be completed in Canada and be clear of any unpardoned criminal offences.
+An unclear criminal record may result in the inability to participate at the discretion of the clinical agency.
+Students with criminal records are advised to meet with the program chair to determine program suitability.

-• Travel within the program: Students are responsible for arranging their own travel to and from assigned learning settings external to the College and for covering any costs incurred.
-The location of these learning sites could be anywhere within a one hour's drive of the Doon campus.
+- Travel within the program: Students are responsible for arranging their own travel to and from assigned learning settings external to the college and for covering any costs incurred.

 Graduate opportunities